 Areas where the audit committee can add value by supporting improvement Examples of how the audit committee can add value and provide evidence of effectiveness Self-evaluation, examples, areas of strength and weakness Overall assessment: 5 - 1 See key above Promoting the principles of good governance and their application to decision making.
 Supporting the development of a local code of corporate governance.
 Providing robust review of the Annual Governance Statement (AGS) and the assurances underpinning it.
 Working with key members to improve their understanding of the AGS and their contribution to it.
 Supporting reviews/audits of governance arrangements.
 Participating in self-assessments of governance arrangements.
 Working with partner audit committees to review governance arrangements in partnerships.
-The Committee reviews the draft AGS prior to approving it and monitors progress of actions to address the significant issues identified in the previous years AGS.
-It also reviews the Risk Management Annual Report and annual opinions from Internal Audit (IA) and External Audit, which support the AGS.
+The Committee reviews the draft AGS prior to approving it and monitors progress of actions to address the significant issues identified in the previous year's AGS.
+It also reviews the Risk Management Annual Report and the annual opinions from Internal Audit (IA) and External Audit, which support the AGS.
 The Committee approves the IA annual audit plan, which classifies audit reviews by assurance area to ensure adequate coverage of risk, governance and control frameworks.
-It receives a summary of key findings and opinions from individual reviews supporting the overall opinion.
-Partnership arrangements are not covered by the current terms of reference.
-However, the Committee does receive a report on the Council's Significant Partnerships Register.
-4
+It receives a summary of key findings and opinions from individual IA reviews supporting the overall opinion.
+The Committee's terms of reference includes the review of the governance and assurance arrangements for significant partnerships or collaborations.
+The Committee also receives an annual report on the Council's 4

-Areas where the audit committee can add value by supporting improvement Examples of how the audit committee can add value and provide evidence of effectiveness Self-evaluation, examples, areas of strength and weakness Overall assessment: 5 - 1 See key above The Committee Chair is a member of the Primary Assurance Group, which reviews the AGS and related assurance reports.
+Areas where the audit committee can add value by supporting improvement Examples of how the audit committee can add value and provide evidence of effectiveness Self-evaluation, examples, areas of strength and weakness Overall assessment: 5 - 1 See key above Significant Partnerships Register.
 Contributing to the development of an effective control environment.
-Actively monitoring the implementation of recommendations from auditors.
+Supporting the establishment Actively monitoring the implementation of recommendations from auditors.
 Encouraging ownership of the internal control framework by appropriate managers.
 Regular IA Progress Reports are presented to the Committee.
 These include performance indicators relating to the percentage of recommendations implemented and commentary re outstanding 'must' level recommendations.
-5 Raising significant concerns over controls with appropriate senior managers.
+Raising significant concerns over controls with appropriate senior managers.
 Senior officers attend the Committee meetings on request to update on the progress of actions from key reports as and provide explanations and updates on progress to address significant audit concerns.
 The Committee reviews the summary of Management Accountability Framework (MAF) red priority areas of concern.
 The Committee is also authorised by the Council to investigate any activity within its terms of reference and to seek any information it requires from any employee, including those of partner organisations, and all employees are directed to co-operate with any request made by the Committee.
-Supporting the establishment of arrangements for the governance of risk and for effective arrangements to manage risks. their effectiveness, e.g. risk management benchmarking.
-Monitoring improvements The Committee receives the annual risk management report, which includes key events and achievements for the previous year and key developments for the next 12 months.
-5 The corporate risk register summary identifies risk owners at Director/senior officer level and tracks changes to residual risk scores.
-Regular reports are presented to Committee on the corporate risk register and risk
+Supporting the establishment of arrangements for the governance of risk and for effective arrangements to manage risks.
+Reviewing risk management arrangements and their effectiveness, e.g. risk management benchmarking.
+Monitoring improvements.
+The Committee receives the annual risk management report, which includes key events and achievements for the previous year and key developments for the next 12 months.
+5 Holding risk owners to account for major/strategic risks.
+The corporate risk register summary identifies risk owners at Director/senior officer level and tracks changes to residual risk scores.
+Regular reports are presented to